If skies are clear this Wednesday, you’ll see the full Moon. And not just any old full Moon, but the Blue Moon . . . the “true” Blue Moon!

 Canadian folklorist Philip Hiscock first became aware of the phrase in 1988 when the month of May that year had a second full Moon.
 This event sparked the public’s imagination and Hiscock’s curiosity and so he decided to investigate the origin of the phrase.
 Besides the references mentioned above, Hiscock noted that a popular radio program broadcast on January 31, 1980, was likely responsible for propelling the second-in-a-month definition into public consciousness.
 He also dug up other curiosities, such as that the popular boardgame Trivial Pursuit incorporated the question “What’s a second full moon in a month called?” in its 1986 edition (if you happen to have the March 1999 issue of Sky & Telescope lying around, turn to page 52 for this story).
 Texas astronomer-historian Donald W. Olson, along with research librarian Margaret Vaverek at Texas State University, worked with the magazine’s editors at the time to figure out the origin of the mistake, and how the two-full-Moons-in-a-month meaning spread into the English language (see the May 1999 issue, page 36).

-Hopefully skies will be clear this weekend, so we can all celebrate August's Sturgeon Moon.
-We'll have to wait for August 2024 for the next “true” Blue Moon, but we can enjoy an S&T Blue Moon in two years’ time, in August 2023.
+Hopefully skies will be clear this week, so we can all celebrate August 30th's Sturgeon Moon as well as an S&T Blue Moon — but we'll have to wait until August next year for the next “true” Blue Moon.

 See What is a Blue Moon in Astronomy? for more details on the way the Farmers’ Almanac assigns the blue Moon status.